-- The District's overall financial condition slightly declined over the prior year. - The District's ending net assets were approximately \$79.6 million. - The cost of basic programs in the governmental activities increased 2.4% to \$44.2 million. - Revenues in the governmental activities decreased 8.07% to \$43.5 million. - The net assets for governmental activities decrease by approximately \$ 591 thousand. - The net assets for business-type activities increased by approximately \$2,294. - The District's enrollment decreased 32 students district-wide per ADM from WDE 100 report(s).
+- The District's overall financial condition decreased over the prior year. - The District's ending net position was approximately \$75.77 million. - The cost of basic programs in the governmental activities decreased .02% to \$44.4 million. - Revenues in the governmental activities remained level at \$42.8 million. - The net position for governmental activities decreased by approximately \$1.5 million. - The net position for business-type activities decrease by approximately \$114,955. - The District's enrollment (ADM) increased 64 students district-wide per WDE 100 report(s) fiscal year comparison.